Faculty & Staff

 SFBI Faculty and Staff

-Our talented faculty and staff are dedicated to providing a comprehensive learning experience that provides rigorous hands-on training while fostering creativity.
+Our talented faculty and staff are dedicated to provide a comprehensive learning experience that provides rigorous hands-on training while fostering creativity.
 We deliberately maintain small class sizes to provide our students with the benefits of collaborative learning as well as individualized instruction.

 President and Founder